Destroying Bicolored $P_3$s by Deleting Few Edges: Parameterized Complexity

 \textbf{Case 4:} $\{z_1,z_2\} \in E$.
 If~$\{z_1,z_2\} \in E_b$, then~$G[\{z_1,z_2,w,v\}]$ is an LC-Diamond.
 Otherwise, if~$\{z_1,z_2\} \in E_r$, then~$G[\{z_1,z_2,u,v\}]$ is an LC-Diamond.
 Both cases contradict the fact that~$G$ is nice.

 All cases lead to a contradiction.
-Hence, there exists~$e \in \{e_1, e_2\}$ such that~$G-e$ contains~$p-1$ \pt s which proves statement a).
+Hence, there exists~$e \in \{e_1, e_2\}$ such that~$G-e$ contains~$p-1$ \pt s which proves Statement~\textit{a)}.

-\textit{b)} Next, we show that~$G-e$ is nice.
-From a) and the fact that~$G$ is nice we know that every~\pt{} of~$G-e$ is also a~\pt{} in~$G$.
+Next, we show Statement~\textit{b)}.
+To this end, let~$e_1$ and~$e_2$ be two edges forming a bicolored~$P_3$ in~$G$.
+Let~$e \in \{e_1,e_2\}$ that satisfies~\textit{a)}.
+We show that~$G-e$ is nice.
+From~\textit{a)} we know that every~\pt{} of~$G-e$ is also a~\pt{} in~$G$.
 Hence, the fact that every edge of~$G$ is part of at most one \pt~implies that every edge of~$G-e$ is part of at most one \pt.

 First, assume towards a contradiction that~$G-e$ contains an induced LC-, LO- or IIZ-Diamond~$(G-e)[\{u,v,w,z\}]$ as given in Figure~\ref{Figure: Branching Subgraphs}.
 Since~$G$ contains no such structure, we conclude~$e=\{u,w\}$ and $\{u,v,w,z\}$ is a clique in~$G$.
-Then, deleting~$e$ from~$G$ produces a new \pt~on edges~$\{u,v\}$ and~$\{v,w\}$ in~$G-e$ which contradicts Statement~a).
+Then, deleting~$e$ from~$G$ produces a new \pt~on edges~$\{u,v\}$ and~$\{v,w\}$ in~$G-e$ which contradicts Statement~\textit{a)}.
 Therefore,~$G-e$ contains no induced LC-, LO- and IIZ-Diamonds.

-Second, assume towards a contradiction that~$G-e$ contains an induced CC-Hour\-glass~$(G-e)[\{u,v,w,z_1,z_2\}]$ as given in Figure~\ref{Figure: Branching Subgraphs}.
+Second, assume towards a contradiction that the graph~$G-e$ contains some induced CC-Hour\-glass~$(G-e)[\{u,v,w,z_1,z_2\}]$ as given in Figure~\ref{Figure: Branching Subgraphs}.
 Then, since~$G$ does not contain an induced CC-Hourglass, both endpoints of~$e$ are elements of~$\{u,v,w,z_1,z_2\}$ and~$G[\{u,v,w,z_1,z_2\}]$ contains exactly seven edges.

 \textbf{Case 1:} $e=\{u,w\}$ (or~$e=\{z_1,z_2\}$).
-Then,~$G-e$ contains the new \pt~formed by the edges~$\{u,v\}$ and~$\{u,w\}$ (by $\{z_1,v\}$ and $\{v,z_2\}$, respectively) which contradicts~a).
+Then,~$G-e$ contains the new \pt~formed by the edges~$\{u,v\}$ and~$\{u,w\}$ (by $\{z_1,v\}$ and $\{v,z_2\}$, respectively) which contradicts~\textit{a)}.